zml110120/XiuleiLiu_homepage/_pages/about.md

 About Me
 ======

-2007 - 2013 Beijing University of Posts and Telecommunications, Doctoral Degree
+2007 - 2013, Beijing University of Posts and Telecommunications, Doctoral Degree

-2008 - 2010 Visiting Scholar at Surrey University (sent by the government)
+2008 - 2010, Surrey University,  Visiting Scholar (sent by the government)

-2013 - 2015 Beijing University of Posts and Telecommunications, Postdoctoral Fellow
+2013 - 2015, Beijing University of Posts and Telecommunications, Postdoctoral Fellow

 I have led several national-level research projects, including projects funded by the National Natural Science Foundation of China and sub-projects under the National Key R&D Program of China.
 I have published dozens of papers in top-tier international journals and conferences, obtained 17 authorized patents in China and abroad, and contributed to five international and national standards.
 Currently, I serve as Vice President of the Beijing Institute of Electronics, Deputy General Manager of Technology of Changping District.